Last Updated: 7/27/21

-The American College of Obstetricians and Gyneocologists (ACOG) also released a statement supporting the vaccine in pregnancy and lactation.
+The American College of Obstetricians and Gynecologists (ACOG) also released a statement supporting the vaccine in pregnancy and lactation.
 Here are the highlights:

 - While a conversation with a clinician may be helpful, it should not be required prior to vaccination, as this may cause unnecessary barriers to access.

 The above opinions are basically supported by years of safety data with most but not all vaccines, and from studies worldwide.
-At this point, since many of the new vaccines do not contain live viruses and are not infectious, the InfantRisk Center supports the opinion from the SMFM and ACOG that most Covid-19 vaccines are probably safe for pregnant women.
-Ultimately, the risk of infection in that patient, must be weighted again the probable minimal risk of the vaccine.
+At this point, since many of the new vaccines do not contain live viruses and are not infectious, the InfantRisk Center supports the opinion from the SMFM, ACOG, CDC, and WHO that current Covid-19 vaccines are safe for pregnant women.
+Ultimately, the risk of infection in that patient must be weighed against the minimal risk of the vaccine.